isotopp/isotopp.github.io/content/posts/2024-02-19-python-slots.md

 Each string associated with a key has 20 characters.
 In the end we store `(20+30) * 20 = 1000` characters per object.

-Out of these, 600 characters are identical in every instance (the key names).
+Out of these, 600 characters are identical in every instance (the key names), and 400 characters are different in every instance (the randomly generated values).

-I would have expected the Slots version to define slots with integer IDs per slot, with a resolution table for slot id to slot name to be stored in the class.
-I would have expected the Dict version to store a `__dict__` with key names and values per instance, and Python not being Perl, to duplicate these keys a million times
-(Perl would not, it will always turn dict keys into integers internal, and use a secret lookup hash, combining the memory efficiency I would have expected from `slots` with the extensibility of `dicts`).

 Clearly, I don't yet fully understand what goes on here.